spuder/OpenSpool/README.md

 | NTAG 215 | 504 bytes | ✅ |
 | NTAG 216 | 888 bytes | ✅ |

-### Caution of Fakes

-There is a plethora of fake D1 Mini S2 microcontrollers and PN532 RFID readers in the market.
-For the D1 Mini microcontroller, you need the `ESP32-S2FN4R2` not the `ESP32-S2FH4` For the PN532 RFID reader, you need the model that contains the silkscreen.

-While temping to buy a fake/clone esp32 or PN5432 at a lower cost, they inevitibly cause headaches as they are less reliable at reading NFC tags.
-Purchasing at reputable vendors is highly recomended.
-If you do find a cheaper price and have verified reliablity, please let us know.

 # Wiring Diagram